wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

-# Wellesley Programming System Lab and CS 340 Final Project: Creating a Fuzzer to randomly generate clif code from isle rules
+# Wellesley Programming System Lab and CS 340 Final Project: Creating a Fuzzer to randomly generate clif code from isle rules and run through Cranelift compiler

 Written by Annette Chau and Becky Chen